 You can minimize the cell damage (and the tears) by dicing the onion instead.
 Cut the onion first in half through the root and flower end.
 Peel back the skin and slice the onion halves vertically almost through to the root and flower ends using the natural "lines" of the onion as a guide.
 Then make a few cuts horizontally (your knife will be parallel to the cutting board), again almost through to the root and flower ends.
 The final step is to cut the onion vertically again, perpendicular to your first cuts, giving you a perfect dice.
 Cutting it this way leaves more membranes intact and, hence, less tearing.

 Onions don't like to be stored in very cold places, but before you cut into one, you may want to consider letting it cool off a bit.
 In On Food and Cooking, Harold McGee suggests letting the onion sit in a bowl of ice water for 30 to 60 minutes before cutting into it.
 The cold slows down the LF factor, making it easier to chop tear-free.
 You can also try sticking your onions in the freezer for a half hour or so before you're ready to cut—just don't forget about them!

 3. Wear a Barrier

 Ever notice that your contact-wearing friends shed less tears when they tackle onions?
 That's because they have a physical barrier that protects part of their eyes from the onslaught.
-For non-contact-wearing folks, onion goggles are a good choice.
-I use them a lot when we're testing recipes in the Test Kitchen, where we might have more than one person chopping onions at the same time.
+For non-contact-wearing folks, onion goggles are a good choice (Buy them: Bed Bath & Beyond, $20).
+These are a go-to item in the EatingWell Test Kitchen, where there might be more than one person chopping onions at the same time.
 They're basically slimmed-down safety goggles.
 They may look a little funny, but they work!

 Don't Miss: 5 Kitchen Tools You Didn't Know You Needed